eugeneromero/damn.engineer/_posts/2022-05-23-az-files-raspberry-pi.md

 ---
 layout: post
 title: Uploading files to an Azure File Share from a Raspberry Pi
-description: How to use the az CLI to upload files from a Raspberry Pi to an Azure Storage File Share
+description: How to use the Azure CLI to upload files from a Raspberry Pi to an Azure Storage File Share
 comments: true
 publish-to-medium: false
 tags: azure azure-storage raspberry-pi
 ---

-## How to use the az-cli to upload files from a Raspberry Pi to an Azure Storage File Share
+## How to use the Azure CLI to upload files from a Raspberry Pi to an Azure Storage File Share

 Recently, I used an [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction) to set up a Cloud [file share](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction).
 My goal was to have a file share that could be mounted across all my computers/phones/tablets (by using SMB) and accessed from anywhere.